Recommended Protein Intake for Athletes

 Animal-based:

-Egg Organic Chicken Organic Turkey Grass-Fed Beef Wild Caught Fish (Aim for cold-water fish such as salmon, sardines, trout) Organic Greek Yogurt Protein powder: Organic Grass-Fed (try Garden of Life Sport Certified Grass Fed Whey), Pure Paleo Protein by Designs for Health (A pure beef collagen peptides protein powder.
+High Quality Protein Supplementation Options & Protein Powder Options: Organic Grass-Fed (try Garden of Life Sport Certified Grass Fed Whey), Pure Paleo Protein by Designs for Health (A pure beef collagen peptides protein powder.
 I promise, it tastes better than it sounds!)

 Plant-Based:

 Tofu Tempeh Edamame Legumes (lentils, kidney beans, black beans, black-eyed peas, cannellini beans etc.) Seeds (Sunflower, flax, chia) Nuts /Nut Butters Quinoa Protein powder: pea, rice, hemp.
-Organic soy protein may be a nice option, however, due to its high allergenicity, processed soy is often not my first recommendation.

 What would a typical menu look like for a protein-conscious athlete?